TheNeerajaAnand/amfoss-tasks/Introspection/README.md

 ## Why must we choose you?

 I had been introduced to coding recently and it has been in my head ever since.
 If I don't know, I learn and move ahead.
 That's my policy.
-I would like to make my mark in the field of app developement And since amfoss already ahs a skillful set of members, I would like to learn from the best and share my experience with the uprising enthusiasists.
+I would like to make my mark in the field of app developement.
+And since amfoss already has a skillful set of members, I would like to learn from the best and share my experience with the uprising enthusiasists.

 ## What is your plan for the next 6 months?